Explore FREE downloadable educational materials.

 Smallpox and Monkeypox (Mpox) Vaccine, Live, Non-Replicating (JYNNEOS)

 The effectiveness of JYNNEOS vaccine against smallpox was inferred by comparing the immunogenicity of this vaccine to ACAM 2000 smallpox vaccine.
 The outcomes were supported by efficacy data collected through animal challenge studies.
-Vaccine effectiveness against monkeypox (Mpox) was inferred from the immunogenicity of the vaccine from efficacy data from animal challenge studies and in a clinical study.
-In immunogenicity clinical studies, JYNNEOS was considered non-inferior to ACAM 2000.6 In July 2022, the World Health Organization (WHO) acknowledged a lack of data on the effectiveness of the JYNNEOS vaccine against Mpox.
-Additionally, health officials from WHO admitted that any individual who receives the JYNNEOS vaccine is essentially involved in a clinical study to determine how effective the vaccine is against Mpox.7
+Vaccine effectiveness against mpox was inferred from the immunogenicity of the vaccine from efficacy data from animal challenge studies and in a clinical study.
+In immunogenicity clinical studies, JYNNEOS was considered non-inferior to ACAM 2000.
+In July 2022, the World Health Organization (WHO) acknowledged a lack of data on the effectiveness of the JYNNEOS vaccine against mpox.
+Additionally, health officials from WHO admitted that any individual who receives the JYNNEOS vaccine is essentially involved in a clinical study to determine how effective the vaccine is against mpox.

 IMPORTANT NOTE: NVIC encourages you to become fully informed about smallpox/monkeypox (Mpox) and the smallpox/monkeypox (Mpox) vaccine by reading all sections in the Table of Contents, which contain many links and resources such as the manufacturer product information inserts, and to speak with one or more trusted health care professionals before making a vaccination decision for yourself.
 This information is for educational purposes only and is not intended as medical advice.